 DID YOU HAVE VOCAL OR CLASSICAL TRAINING?

-Y.S.: No, dahling.
-I just sing and what comes out is what you hear.
-When I was a little girl, I didn't know my voice was any different than anyone elses.
-I have sang arias in my concerts, though.
-Even some that were meant only for orchestra!
+Y.S.: No. I just sing and what comes out is what you hear.
+When I was a little girl I didn't know my voice was any different than anyone else's.
+In 1952 I studied Bel Canto a little bit.
+I have sang arias in my concerts for many years; Vissi d'Arte, O Mio Babbino Caro and others.

 Y.S.: Well, in the 50's I went to Italy and a very important critic said to me, "Madame Sumac, with all due respect, here in Italy we have the greatest singers in the world.
 So do not expect the same kind of reviews you received everywhere else in the world."
 I raised one eyebrow, but said nothing.
 That night, I did 'The Magical Flute' and my voice was the flute!
 I got a standing ovation for over 20 minutes!
 Afterwards the critic did not come to my dressing room to visit...he left! (laughs).
 That same night, a VERY big name singer came up to me and said, "Miss Sumac...PLEASE stick with your OWN music!
 When you sing operatic arias the way you did tonight, we can't compete with you!
 We are supposed to be the best, you know!"